 Graphic Asset

 You should have in mind what kind of graphics assets you expect for the game.
 Realistic, slight cartoony quality or a good compromise between being overly polygonal with blurry textures and modern hyper gritty look that sort of limits what you can get away with in terms of style.
 Also, cel-shading graphics (stylized) for something crazy, otherworldly, and unique.
-For more insights, explore the guide about different video game art styles.
-There are various options of style and graphics types including:
+For more insights, explore the guide below:

 • 2d (Stylized, Semi-realistic, Realistic)